wp-plugins/custom-menu-wizard/readme.txt

 == Changelog ==

+= 3.0.2 =
+* bugfix : the shortcode display on new instances of the widget (in admin) did not initially reflect the automatically-selected menu

 = 3.0.1 =
 * bugfix : changed the determination of pre-existing legacy widgets versus brand new widget instances, to get round problems encountered when other plugins utilise the widget_form_callback filter to inject fields into a widget
 * addition : added a couple of filters